Reason231/NodeJS-Sangam/Part-2/4.Social Media MicroService/post-service/readme.md

 2. Run "npm init -y"
 3. Install the npm packages which is needed for this folder => npm i nodemon --save-dev
-=> npm i cors dotenv express mongoose helmet jsonwebtoken winston ioredis express-rate-limit rate-limiter-flexible rate-limit-redis joi
+=> npm i cors dotenv express mongoose helmet jsonwebtoken winston ioredis express-rate-limit rate-limiter-flexible rate-limit-redis joi amqplib
 4. Go to "package.json" for the modification.